How to Make the Most of the South Island in Two Weeks (14 Days)

 Day 12 – Mt Cook to Geraldine (via Lake Tekapo)

-Next stop, Geraldine!
-This is not without an obligatory stop at Lake Tekapo with its vibrant blue lake and the most scenic church in New Zealand, The Church of the Good Shepherd.
-Stop by the Fairlie Bakery for one of their award-winning New Zealand pies, then onward to Geraldine.
+Stop by the Fairlie Bakehouse for one of their award-winning New Zealand pies, then onward to Geraldine.
 You have time to either do an activity this evening or tomorrow morning so take your pick from the following!

 Things to Do in Geraldine

-- Do grade 5 white water rafting on the Rangitata River
+- Do grade 5 white water rafting on the Rangitata River with Hidden Valleys

 Accommodation in Geraldine